1. Resources and Technology

 Anti-Racist Pedagogy in Action: First Steps

-Classrooms serve as microcosms of the larger society, and the resources offered here, while focused on pedagogical practices, support broader commitments to anti-racist actions in higher education.
-This resource centers on citing the experts in this field, synthesizing their work to encourage further research and, most importantly, amplifying the voices of those who have been doing this work for decades.
+This resource supports broader commitments to anti-racist actions in higher education.
+These materials cite experts in the field and synethize their work to encourage further research while amplifying the voices of those who have been doing this work for decades.

 Assessing Equitably with All Learners in Mind